Resilience for Regular Path Queries: Towards a Complexity Classification: Hardness of Finite Languages Having Repeated Letters

-\begin{toappendix} The proof of \cref{thm:repeated-letter} is technical, so we sketch it here before giving the details in the rest of the section.
+We prove \cref{thm:repeated-letter} in the remaining of this section.
+Because the proof is technical, we sketch it here before giving the details.
 We first make a preliminary observation: the tractability of resilience is preserved under the \emph{mirror operation} on regular languages.
 We then start from a word featuring a repeated letter, and pick it to optimize certain criteria (maximizing the gap between the repeated letters, and then maximizing the total length of the word): we call this a \emph{maximal-gap} word, and the existence of such words is the only place where we use the fact that $L$ is finite.

 We then consider such a maximal-gap word $\beta a \gamma a \delta$, and consider various cases.
 We first exclude the case where $\beta$ and $\delta$ are both non-empty, by showing that $L$ is then four-legged.
 Then, thanks to the mirror operation, we assume without loss of generality that $\delta$ is empty.
 We then consider the word $\gamma a \gamma$ and study whether it has infixes in~$L$.
 If it does not, we easily build a gadget.
 If it does, we can now show that $\beta$ must be empty or otherwise the language is four-legged.
 We then study the choice of infix $\alpha'$ of $\gamma a \gamma$ and distinguish two cases by considering the suffix of the left $\gamma$ and the prefix of the right $\gamma$: either they overlap or they don't.
 We build suitable gadgets for each case.